ramachandran-rahul/dine-rewards/README.md

 Overview
 --------

 Dine Rewards is a unified restaurant loyalty card tracker application designed to simplify and enhance the dining experience by consolidating various loyalty programs into a single, easy-to-use interface.
-Created as a final assignment for the iOS Development course, this app aims to provide users with a seamless way to track their rewards across different restaurants, ensuring they never miss out on potential benefits.
+Created as a final assignment for the iOS Development course in Autumn 2024 at UTS, this app aims to provide users with a seamless way to track their rewards across different restaurants, ensuring they never miss out on potential benefits.

 Features
 --------